RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

-\textbf{Criterion 6: Cluster Boundary Coverage (CBC).} Similar to the adversarial examples in DNNs, successful attacks often reside in the low-density regions between established semantic clusters: the `ambiguous' zones where the model's safety boundaries are ill-defined~\cite{zou2023universal,wei2023jailbroken}.
-Motivated by the superise-based criteria for DNNs~\cite{kim2019guiding,kim2020reducing}, we identify a test case as a `boundary case' if its Euclidean distance to the nearest centroid $\mu_{nearest}$ exceeds a threshold $\delta$.
-Cluster Boundary Coverage (CBC) measures the proportion of test cases that explore these sparse regions:
+\textbf{Criterion 6: Cluster Boundary Coverage (CBC).} Similar to the adversarial examples in DNNs, successful attacks often reside in the low-density regions between established semantic clusters: the \emph{ambiguous} zones where the model's safety boundaries are ill-defined~\cite{zou2023universal,wei2023jailbroken}.
+Motivated by the surprise-based criteria for DNNs~\cite{kim2019guiding,kim2020reducing}, we identify a test case as a \emph{boundary case} if its Euclidean distance to the nearest centroid $\mu_{nearest}$ exceeds a threshold $\delta$.
+CBC measures the proportion of semantic clusters that possess at least one boundary test case in these sparse regions: